Operational Issues

 A. Two possibilities:

-1.You have a prefix filter in operation.
-Look in the upper right quadrant of the Libraries & Books screen, just to the left of the Next button.
+1.You have a 'prefix filter' in operation.
+Look in the lower right quadrant of the Libraries & Books screen.
+There is a text box entitled "Prefix."
 If there is any text in the prefix box, Pathagoras will limit the display to those documents/clauses which begin with that prefix.

 Q. I moved my glossary/folder of clauses to a new location.
 What steps do I need to take to make sure that Pathagoras will recognize the new location?